MakerStan/make/src/documents/index.html.md

 title: "Be a Maker"
 author: "MakerStan"
 created: "March 24, 2014"
-edited: "March 31, 2014"
+edited: "April 4, 2014"
 layout: "default"
 isPage: true
 preview: "Posts on Cloud, Software and Electronics."
 ---
 I maintain this site to share some tools and technologies that I play with.
-The posts here are on how to do something and why.
-This site does not have any ads or popups or affiliate links.
+This site does not have any ads, popups or affiliate links.

 Cloud
 <br />